drianlarde/plm-crs-better-scheduler/README.md

 # Better PLM Class Schedule ![GitHub release (latest by date)](https://img.shields.io/github/v/release/drianlarde/plm-crs-better-scheduler)

-Better PLM Class Schedule is a web extension that enhances the class scheduling experience for students using the PLM CRS.
+Better PLM Class Schedule is a web extension that enhances the class scheduling experience for students.
 It allows students to convert their class schedule into a format that can be easily imported into Google Calendar.
 Additionally, it provides a feature to bulk delete events in Google Calendar.

 ## Installation